treeverse/lakeFS/docs/use_cases/rollback.md

 ---
 layout: default
 title: Rollback
-description: In this tutorial we will explore how to use lakeFS for rollback operations.
+description: In this tutorial, we will explore how to use lakeFS for rollback operations.
 parent: Use Cases
 nav_order: 20
 has_children: false